 Hertfordshire Partnership University NHS Foundation Trust (HPFT) provides access to primary care psychological therapy services in Hertfordshire.
-The Hertfordshire Wellbeing service is part of the NHS Improving Access to Psychological Therapies (IAPT) initiative, offering free confidential talking therapy and practical support for residents.
+Hertfordshire Talking Therapies is part of the NHS Talking Therapies, for anxiety and depression initiative, offering free confidential talking therapy and practical support for residents.

 Our service is available to anyone over the age of 16 who is registered, or intending to be registered with a GP in Hertfordshire.
 We triage and assess clients in a timely and professional manner.
 Our team of experienced therapists will work with patients to understand their challenges and equip them with tools and techniques to manage their difficulties.